Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • ascites (accumulation of fluid in the abdominal cavity);

-• expansion of the saphenous veins of the anterior wall of the abdomen;
+• expansion of the saphenous veins of the anterior abdominal wall;

 • varicose veins veins of the esophagus.